cable8mm/cable8mm.github.io/_posts/2006-10-03-searchmash-launched.markdown

 [타임지](http://www.time.com/time/magazine/article/0,9171,1541268-1,00.html) 인용:

-> Marissa Mayer, who manages search products, says the company has assigned more engineers to search than ever before and plans to release a new search tool that will enable users to design and build their own flavor of Google search, scanning just the sites they&#8217;re interested in.
+> Marissa Mayer, who manages search products, says the company has assigned more engineers to search than ever before and plans to release a new search tool that will enable users to design and build their own flavor of Google search, scanning just the sites they're interested in.

 ## 제작상의 특징